cahirwpz/mimiker/wiki/docs/onboarding.md

 When you turn on the system with `./launch` [script][1] system is being run in QEMU.
 Multiple terminals are connected to VM.
 Between these you can switch with Tmux.
-On one of them is klog (log with kernel messages).
-On the second one is GDB.
+One of them is klog (log with kernel messages), the second one is GDB.
 The other one there can be Korn Shell working in the system.

 ### Project file hierarchy